sisby-folk/surveyor/README.md

 ---

+> *Surveyor is a library for map mod developers!
+You shouldn't need to download it alone.*

-Surveyor is a map library that:
+**Surveyor** is a map library that:
 * Records terrain, structure, and "landmark" data suitable for maps as the world is explored / changed.
 * Holds the data in a small, compressed format in-memory and on-disk to allow full dimensions to be loaded.
 * Uses data formats that are map-mod-agnostic - i.e:
   * Terrain data is recorded as "floors" for each x,z - including the height, block, biome, and light level.
   * Terrain data records multiple layers of floors, allowing for usable cave and nether maps.
-  * Structures are recorded with their IDs, type IDs, piece IDs, piece BBs, jigsaw piece IDs & junctions - all intact.
+  * Structures are recorded with all their base data (pieces, jigsaws with IDs etc.) intact.
   * Landmarks can generically represent all other positional map data - e.g. waypoints, POIs, or faction claims.
-* Syncs structure and POI data to the client for use on maps.
+* Syncs structure summaries to the client for use on maps.
-* Syncs terrain data to the client if it's missing any.
+* Restores missing terrain and landmark data from the server if the client loses it.
-* Syncs player-made waypoints (landmarks) with other players.
 * Removes the need for map mods to implement save data or networking in most cases.

+### Configuration

+To force surveyor to show and share as much map data as possible globally, you can set the `shareAll` settings in `config/surveyor.toml`.

+---

+**Notice: Surveyor is still early in development.**
+- The API might break several times during 0.x
+- The networking format will break several times during 0.x.
+- The save format will likely break on the change to 1.x
+- Javadoc is very limited

+---

 ## Developers